top of page

-Extremists want recruits and often target young people for recruitment.
+Extremists want recruits and often target young people for recruitment, so they can use and manipulate people.

 So what should we know?
 Well, the first thing to know is that extremists don't care about people.

-Everyone is expendable, including themselves as they see the cause as the number 1 priority and
+Everyone is expendable, including themselves, as they see the cause as the number 1 priority

-will put it before themselves, their families, and anyone.
+and will put it before themselves, their families, and anyone else.

 Targeting young people for recruitment, the ERW (Extreme Right-Wing) know what they are doing,

-talking on forums, producing extremist online games and targeting young people to get involved.
+talking in forums, producing extremist online games and targeting young people to get involved.

 HOW TO USE THIS WEBSITE

 Firstly be honest.
-When you watch our videos, think about how they make you feel, why did people get involved and what could be done either to stop people getting involved or how people can be helped to walk away from hate.
+When you watch our videos, think about how they make you feel, why people get involved and what could be done either to stop people getting involved or how people can be helped to walk away.

-If you are watching a video on your own, make some notes about what you think could be done and discuss with others once they have watched the video.
-If you are watching a video in a group, watch multiple videos together and then discuss what you think.
+If you are watching a video on your own, make some notes about what you think could be done and discuss your thoughts with others once they have watched the video.
+If you are watching a video in a group, watch multiple videos together, discuss what you think and what you would do if you knew someone was involved.

 To start your journey, we have a few interactive videos, which aim to help people see how and why people get involved, what the ERW (Extreme Right-Wing) is like and we want you to think about the damage involvement has on - people involved, their families, the communities people live in and of course the victims of extremism.